 TIRANA-DURRES LOWLINE (2014)

-Lowline is one of the developed projects that came forth of a collaboration between the University of Leuven, the municipality of Tirana, architect studio 51N4E and Granstudio.
-The goal of the project was to study new mobility solutions for the Tirana-Durres area (Albania).
+Lowline is a thesis project that came forth of a collaboration between the University of Leuven, the municipality of Tirana, 51N4E and Granstudio.
+It investigates new mobility solutions for the underdeveloped Tirana-Durres area (Albania).

 The Tirana region is an opportunity for a leapfrog passage from an obsolete to a hyper-performant mobility.

 Albania is an area that is geographically close but that does not (yet) entirely embody urbanism in a European-style zoning, and where spontaneous solutions fill in for ‘gaps’ in structure and regulation.
 As such, it becomes also one where newer and less mechanical technologies would help create a real opportunity for a leapfrog passage from an obsolete to a hyper-performant mobility, past the over-defined, infrastructure-dominated city model of the ‘developed’ part of the world.